If you are looking at driving between Adelaide and Melbourne, there are several routes that you could easily complete the trip in a day.

 Here are my recommendations on places to stay in Mount Gambier include:

-- Commodore on the Park – Located on the Princes Highway, but still fairly central, this hotel offers a variety of nice, clean and comfortable room options.
+- The Commodore – Located on the Princes Highway, but still fairly central, this hotel offers a variety of nice, clean and comfortable room options.

-- Blue Lake Holiday Park – Is a good option if travelling with the family or as a group with a couple of different modern cabin options in scenic surrounds.
+- Blue Lake Holiday Park – This is a good option if travelling with the family or as a group with a couple of different modern cabin options in scenic surroundings.

 A little over 2 hours further along the Princes Highway, the road returns to the coast at the regional city of Warrnambool making it another great option for an overnight stay.